edumserrano/webpack-module-federation-with-angular/code-demos/dynamic-manifest-ng16/README.md

 > You can still have the location of the remotes defined per environment without using a manifest file.
 You can implement the `fileReplacement` strategy and use environment files and environment variables in your code to achieve the same.
 >

-## Webpack module federation
+## Webpack Module Federation

-The setup of webpack module federation was done using the [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation) npm package, which aims to streamline the setup of webpack module federation for Angular apps.
+The setup of Webpack Module Federation was done using the [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation) npm package, which aims to streamline the setup of Webpack Module Federation for Angular apps.
 For more info see [Basics of @angular-architects/module-federation npm package](/docs/basics-angular-architects.md).

-To use a manifest file, you need to configure your shell as shown in [webpack module federation setup](/docs/basics-angular-architects.md#webpack-module-federation-setup) but use `--type dynamic-host` instead of `--type host`:
+To use a manifest file, you need to configure your shell as shown in [Webpack Module Federation setup](/docs/basics-angular-architects.md#webpack-module-federation-setup) but use `--type dynamic-host` instead of `--type host`:

 ```
 ng g @angular-architects/module-federation:init --project shell-ng16 --port 4200 --type dynamic-host